gloria1798/backend-test-2.0/docker-python/README.md

 ## Instructions
 Copy **.env.example** to **.env**.
 It will be used as environment variables source.

+Inside Docker/app folders of ecommerce-service and delivery-services:
+Copy **.env.example** to **.env**.
+It will be used as environment variables source.

 Run ```docker-compose``` command inside **docker-python** folder.

 * Building the containers: ```docker-compose build```